eoyebami/eoyebami.github.io/posts/eks/docker/2023-07-31-docker-run-complexities.md

 * Ex:
   - `docker run -itd -e APP_COLOR=red --name webapp -p 8383:8080 webapp:lite`
     - After running the container we can view the env variables of the container by running `docker inspect`.
 Which will inspect the properties of a running container in json format, which will also include the ENV variables within the container
+    - You will need to specify a `-e` for each env variable, if there are multiple
+<h6>Docker: Resource Limitations</h6>
+We can set limits to resources a container can use by using the `--cpus` and `--memory` flags
+* Ex:
+  - `docker run --cpus=.5 ubuntu` will limit the container to use up to 50% of the cpus of the host machine
+  - `docker run --memory-100m ubuntu` will limit the container to use up to 100m of RAM in the host machine